j-schumann/symfony-addons/README.md

 ### SimpleSearchFilter

 Selects entities where the search term is found (case insensitive) in at least one of the specified properties.
+The properties can also be of relations, e.g.
-All specified properties type must be string.
+`child.name`.
+All specified properties must be string types (varchar, text etc.) or JSON fields (Postgres only), in that case the JSON is cast to string first.

 ```php
 #[ApiFilter(